TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.DirectoryInsights/docs/exports/Get-JcSdkEventDistinct.md

 ### -HostEnv
 Region for JumpCloud API host.
-Use 'console' for US or 'console.eu' for EU.
+Use 'api' for US or 'api.eu' for EU.

 ```yaml
 Type: System.String